codes-witch/NLG_Klumpp_Verratti/utils/ReadMe.md

 ### Data

-Contains the classes DataPreparation, CocoDataset, and CubDataset.
+Contains the classes `DataPreparation`, `CocoDataset`, and `CubDataset`.
 These are used to set up and access the data (images, captions, and labels).

 ### Tokenizer